 These are very light and fluffy Paleo biscuits and have a great texture.
-It is a real challenge to find a good Paleo biscuit recipe and so we were on a journey to come up with the best recipe to share with everyone.
-We hope you can all enjoy this recipe and share with people who you think might enjoy it.
+It is a real challenge to find a good Paleo biscuit recipe and so I was on a journey to come up with the best recipe to share with everyone.
+I hope you can all enjoy this recipe and share with people who you think might enjoy it.